 7. Costs and Resource Demands

 Data integration projects may need a big investment in tools, middleware, or third-party services.
-Data analysts and other skilled personnel are needed to manage integration, data governance, and maintenance.Â
+Data analysts and other skilled personnel are needed to manage integration, data governance, and maintenance.

 Custom integrations can be costly.
 Unexpected challenges during implementation may increase expenses impacting development costs.
 Resource-intensive projects strain IT departments in large, complex firms.
 They lead to budget overruns and delays in implementation.

-Tools and Platforms for Enterprise Data Integration
+Top Middleware Tools for Enterprise Data Integration

 Enterprises use various tools to manage data and data pipelines.
 This ensures systems and apps work together.
 Each platform offers unique strengths and capabilities to meet diverse organizational needs.
 Here are the best tools for enterprise data integration.